tathan08/tp/docs/UserGuide.md

 **Q**: What happens if I accidentally delete a person?<br>
 **A**: Unfortunately, there is no built-in undo feature.
 However, you can restore your data by copying a backup of your `addressbook.json` file from the `data` folder.

+**Q**: What happens if I accidentally type `clear`?<br>
+**A**: Don't worry!
+The system will show you a warning message without deleting any data.
+You must explicitly use `clear f/` with the force flag to confirm the deletion of all contacts.

 **Q**: Can I import contacts from other applications?<br>
 **A**: Currently, FirstImpressions does not support direct import from other applications.
 You would need to manually add contacts using the `add` command.